open-telemetry/opentelemetry.io/content/en/blog/2022/exponential-histograms.md

 ## Intro to metrics in OpenTelemetry

-Before talking about exponential bucket histograms, let’s do a quick refresher on some general OpenTelemetry metrics concepts.
-If you’re already up to speed, skip ahead to [Anatomy of a histogram](#anatomy-of-a-histogram).
+Before talking about exponential bucket histograms, let's do a quick refresher on some general OpenTelemetry metrics concepts.
+If you're already up to speed, skip ahead to [Anatomy of a histogram](#anatomy-of-a-histogram).

 Metrics represent aggregations of many measurements.
-We use them because it’s often prohibitively expensive to export and analyze measurements individually.
+We use them because it's often prohibitively expensive to export and analyze measurements individually.
 Imagine the cost of exporting the time of each request for an HTTP server responding to one million requests per second!
 Metrics aggregate measurements to